idaholab/moose/modules/contact/doc/content/source/actions/ContactAction.md

 The user can leverage this capability by providing `automatic_pairing_distance` and `automatic_pairing_boundaries`.
 This is particularly useful when many feasible contact interactions can take place in a periodically repeating pattern.

+Alternatively, also for
+node-to-segment, the user can choose to select a computation of proximity based on nodal locations.
+In essence, for all boundaries provided by the user in `automatic_pairing_boundaries`, the action will search for all nodes whose distance is less than `automatic_pairing_distance`.
+If so, each nodal pair distance from different boundaries less than the `automatic_pairing_distance` distance will create a contact pair.
+Repeated contact pairs are automatically eliminated.
+In order to activate this feature, in addition to `automatic_pairing_boundaries` and `automatic_pairing_distance`, the user needs to set the boolean `automatic_pairing_node_proximity=true`.